Questions and answers

 The person must be in one of the following situations:

 Yes.
 If you meet certain conditions, you can claim the tax credit for caregivers even if you are not related to the care receiver, but they must be 18 or over with a severe and prolonged impairment in mental or physical functions.
-You must have a Certificate of Ongoing Assistance (TP-1029.AN.A-V) confirming that you have been designated to provide ongoing assistance to a person who needs help with a basic activity of daily living.
+You must have a Certificate of Ongoing Assistance (TP-1029.AN.A-V) confirming that you have been designated to provide ongoing assistance to a person who needs help carrying out a basic activity of daily living.

 If the person is 18 or over and has an impairment: